Winners of Student GIS Challenge Competition 2011

 More than 90 students from around the world registered for the competition after it was unveiled in September.
 The winners, chosen by a panel of experts in the GIS field, were announced at the Claremont Colleges on Nov.
 16 as part of Claremont Graduate University’s celebration of International GIS Day.

-“We launched this competition to inspire innovation among a new generation of students,” said Tom Horan, dean of CGU’s School of Information Systems and Technology.
+“We launched this competition to inspire innovation among a new generation of students,” said Tom Horan, dean of CGU’s Center for Information Systems and Technology.
 “We were thrilled by the imagination and promise shown by the entries, and we are excited about the possibility of working with our winners in research and study here at CGU.”